aifoundry-org/et-platform/blas/optimized/README.md

 - `fp32/level1/dot`: ET packed-SIMD loads plus packed multiply/add in the main loop, with a masked packed-SIMD tail in the default artifact and a scalar-tail comparison artifact kept alongside it
-- `fp32/level2/gemv`: output-row partitioning across minions with an unrolled inner reduction for both transpose modes
+- `fp32/level2/gemv`: ET packed-SIMD vectorization across contiguous output-row blocks for the non-transpose, unit-stride path, with scalar fallback for transpose and non-unit-stride cases
 - `fp32/level3/gemm`: single-minion 4x4 blocked `NN` micro-kernel with K
   strip-mining for a bounded working set, plus reference-compatible fallbacks for the remaining transpose combinations